UCR-CS110/final-project-monoget/README.md

 open http://localhost:8080

 ## Issues We Ran Into
-  - routing profile for specific users\
+  - Routing profile for specific users\
     This was a challenging problem, but we managed to resolve this by adding a boolean called view that keeps track of which fetch we called to route to the profile page via the profile handler in server.js
   - Parsing and passing json objects\